top of page

 What makeup styles do you generally recommend for weddings?

-It’s a very personal choice, but I like to use neutrals on brides.
-The eyes and lips need to be accentuated more than normal as the camera takes about 30% of the detail away.
+It’s a very personal choice, generally neutral shades work best on brides.
+The eyes and lips need to be accentuated more than usual because the camera takes about 30% of the detail away.
 Go with something you feel comfortable with, look like a better version of yourself.
-Dont forget to take your partners ideas into account!
+Don't forget to take your partners ideas into account!

 How often will you be in contact with me before the wedding?